wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/index.rst

 This configuration will send:

-- An email to alice@test.com if any alert on server1 or server2 is triggered
+- An email to alice@test.com if any alert on server1 or server2 is triggered,
-- An email to is@test.com if the alerts came from ``/log/secure/``
+- An email to is@test.com if the alerts came from ``/log/secure/``,
-- An email to bob@test.com if the alerts came from any machine on the ``192.168.0.0/24`` network
+- An email to bob@test.com if the alerts came from any machine on the ``192.168.0.0/24`` network, and
-- An email to david@test.com if the alerts have a level equals or higher than 12.
+- An email to david@test.com if the alerts have a level equal to or higher than 12.

 Force forwarding an alert by email
 ----------------------------------

-It's also possible to force the mail alert on the rule declaration.
-In order to do so, you need to use :ref:`option<rules_options>`
+It's also possible to force an email alert on rule declaration that is below the configured minimum level.
+In order to do so, you need to use one of the below :ref:`options<rules_options>`.

 The possible values for this option are: